o3de/sig-graphics-audio/rfcs/SubpassesSupportInRPI/RFC_SubpassesSupportInRPI.md

 In the example above, `VkRenderPass0` is created with help of the API `AZ::RHI::Vulkan::RenderPass::ConvertLayoutAttachment()`, while `VkRenderPass1` is created by a different code path: `AZ::RHI::Vulkan::RenderPassBuilder`.
 The key takeaway is that because there was no subpass support exposed to the RPI it was relatively easy that two different code paths end up creating compatible VkRenderPasses.

-Let's go over a slightly more complicated scenarion where two consecutive Raster Passes are executed by the RHI.
+Let's go over a slightly more complicated scenario where two consecutive Raster Passes are executed by the RHI.
 Also let's assume each Raster Pass have their own shader:
 ```
 // Somewhere in the RPI at initialization time: